dashpay/grovedb/adr/merk-proofs.md

                 - TODO: fix this section with correct explanation
         - if left proof exists, append `Op::Parent` to the proof
         - Recurse_right:
-            - if the right query set is empty and we have a right child, then append `Op::Push(Node::Hash(node_hash_right))`
+            - if the right query is empty and we have a right child, then append `Op::Push(Node::Hash(node_hash_right))`
-            - if the right query set is empty and we have no right child, then append nothing
+            - if the right query is empty and we have no right child, then append nothing
-            - if the right query set is not empty and we have a right child, recurse with the right node and the right sub-batch
+            - if the right query is not empty and we have a right child, recurse with the right node and the right sub-batch
-            - if the right query set is not empty and we have no right child, append nothing
+            - if the right query is not empty and we have no right child, append nothing
                 - we have queries but they can’t be satisfied because the state doesn’t have the node data
         - if the right proof exists, append `Op::Child` to the proof